-Who will spend $5 million for a 30-second spot at the Super Bowl this year?
+Who will spend $7 million for a 30-second spot at the Super Bowl on FOX this year?

-It's the most expensive air time on television, but most major advertisers are willing to shell it out.
-That is, to reach the millions of viewers huddled around the living room TV on Super Bowl Sunday.
+It's the most expensive air time on television.
+But most major advertisers are willing to foot the bill to reach the millions of viewers huddled around the living room TV on Super Bowl Sunday.

 Just up ahead, check out sneak previews and insider info on what will capture audiences attention (besides the game!) this Super Bowl Sunday:

 Ready for the warmup?
 Downy Unstopables is all in this year, having already kicked off with a series of commercials leading up to Super Bowl Sunday.
 All of them feature an unknown celebrity who promises to reveal his secret identity if -- and only if -- Downy Unstopables lives up to its 12-week freshness claim.
 But you'll have to wait until game day to find out:

 And ... we're calling the award winner NOW for Best Super Bowl Commercial of 2023.
 The tagline might have been "so good they ought to be illegal" but they didn't go there.
 You decide: